-Heart transplant surgery replaces a severely diseased or malformed heart with a new heart from a human organ donor.
-This procedure is considered for advanced heart failure after other treatments are no longer helpful.
+Heart transplant surgery, also called cardiac transplantation, replaces a severely diseased or malformed heart with a new heart from a human organ donor.
+Heart transplant is considered for patients with advanced heart failure after other treatments are no longer helpful.
 Heart transplantation is a successful treatment for advanced heart failure that offers an average of 9 to 15 years of additional, high-quality life.